-Services and Support provides a range of services to support students throughout their studies including personal support such as Counselling; Academic support; and Welfare support.
+Services and Support provides a range of services to support students throughout their studies including academic advice and assignment help from Student Learning Advisors, and personal and welfare support from Student Counsellors.

-Jobs and Employment in the Student Hub can assist students with career direction, resume and interviewpreparation, job search tips, and more.
+Jobs and Employment in the Student Hub can assist students with career direction, resume and interview preparation, job search tips, and more.

-IT Supportprovides details of accessing support, information on s numbers and internet access and computer lab rules.
+IT Support provides details of accessing support, information on s numbers and internet access and computer lab rules.

-3.4 Other Learning Information
+3.4 Other Information about your Learning